CODE-SUBMIT/Graph_Neighborhood_1/LDS-GNN/README.md

-# Experiment No2 & Experiment No6
+# Experiment No. 2 & Experiment No. 6

 ### Requirements

-The code is written Python 3.6 and TensorFlow version 1 (tested on versions 1.12 and 1.16).
+The code is written in Python 3.6 and TensorFlow version 1 (tested on versions 1.12 and 1.16).
 It requires scikit-learn >= 0.21.2 and the python packages
 - `FAR-HO`, available [here](https://github.com/lucfra/FAR-HO) (advised branch: final_ICML2019)